JayaJain242/Social-Media-Analysis/README.md

 Identification of trends in content performance

 # Key Insights
-Engagement varies significantly across different platforms Posts with higher interaction (likes, comments, shares) show better popularity scores Certain content types perform better than others Timing and consistency can influence engagement
+Engagement differs across different platforms
+Posts with more interaction (likes,comments,shares) perform better Some content types perform better than others
+Timing and consistency can influence engagement

 # Tools Used